martona/ddr5-rdimm-heatsink/README.md

 [^oneside]: JEDEC requires the maximum module thickness (defined as the height of the PCB plus the height of the tallest component on each side) to be no greater than 4.33mm.
 The PCB being a nominal 1.27mm and RAM IC height being 2x ≈0.8mm leaves 1.46mm by which side A and side B capacitors can reach above the height of their respective RAM chip planes, combined.
 In other words, if one side exceeds RAM height by 1.2mm the other side can only exceed it by 0.26mm.
 (This assumes that RAM packages aren't significantly shorter than 0.8mm, but usually the opposite is true.)

 [^squish]: The RAM block `base` has a capacitor cutout depth of 0.9mm which allows for a maximum capacitor height of 2.165mm (measured from the PCB's surface), while the `lid`'s cutout depth of 1.3mm allows for 2.565mm capacitor height.
 These limits are the absolute unsafe maximum, and cause complete displacement of thermal pad material between the capacitor and RAM block metal surface.
 MLCCs common on DDR5 RDIMM modules can have exposed electrical contacts on their side that extend all the way to the top.
 Displacing all insulating thermal pad material will cause these metal pads to contact the block's surface, shorting ground and VCC.
-The capacitors mounted on the RDIMM must be shorter than these maximum values.
+Therefore the capacitors mounted on the RDIMM must be shorter than these maximum values.